mjfrigaard/sharing-your-work/manuscript/02chapter.md

 Python is a neat language and a great tool to combine with R.

-It's also helpful to know a little Python even if we're primarily working in R, because the benefits of being multilingual extend beyond just spoken languages.
+It's also helpful to know a little Python even if we're primarily working in R because the benefits of being multilingual extend beyond just spoken languages.

 We recommend R/RStudio because we wrote this book for people who have a data file and specific questions (or general curiosity).
 Thus, the entry point for our audience into data science is *with data they need to analyze*, and this is what R was made to do.